PeterBarczi/cobbler-c7/README.md

-# Cobbler 2.8.5 with dhcpd, tftpd based on CentOS 7.7 + systemd enabled.
+# Cobbler 2.8.5 with web GUI, dhcpd, tftpd based on CentOS 7.7 + systemd enabled.

 ## 1. Edit files based on your needs: